A fault-tolerant non-Clifford gate for the surface code in two dimensions: Results

-The topological cluster state model~\cite{Raussendorf05} is described in three dimensions.
+The topological cluster-state model~\cite{Raussendorf05} is described in three dimensions.
 However, we need only maintain a two-dimensional array of its qubits at a given moment to realise the system~\cite{Raussendorf07}.
 Specifically, we destructively measure each qubit immediately after it has interacted with all of the other qubits that are specified by the cluster state.
 This method of generating the model on the fly gives rise to a time-like direction, see Fig.~\ref{Fig:Raussendorf}(a).

 We use the topological cluster state to realise the three-dimensional surface code~\cite{Hamma05}.
-We define the surface code on a lattice with arbitrary geometry with one qubit on each edge which we index $e$.
-The model is specified by two types of stabilizers, star and plaquette operators, denoted $A_v$ and $B_f$, see Appendix~\ref{App:Microscopics} for details.
+We define the surface code on a lattice with arbitrary geometry with one qubit on each edge, $e$.
+The model is specified by two types of stabilizers, star and plaquette operators, denoted $A_v$ and $B_f$, see Methods~\ref{SubSec:Lattices} for details.
 Stabilizers specify the code states of the model, $|\psi \rangle$, such that $A_v |\psi \rangle = B_f |\psi \rangle = |\psi \rangle$ for all code states.
 Star operators are associated to the vertices, $v$, of the lattice such that $A_v = \prod_{\partial e \ni v} X_e$ where $\partial e$ is the set of vertices at the boundary of $e$ and $X_e $ and $Z_e$ are Pauli operators acting on $e$.
 Plaquettes $B_f$ lie on lattice faces $f$ such that $B_f = \prod_{e \in \partial f} Z_f$ where $\partial f$ are the edges that bound $f$.
+We give details on explicit lattice geometries that we might use in Methods~\ref{SubSec:Lattices}.